World Cup Outsiders - Who Are An Outside Shot To Win The World Cup?

 The World Cup is usually won by one of the favourites going into the tournament, however, sometimes there are teams that shock the football world and get a long way in the tournament.
 For example who can remember in 2002 when South Korea and Turkey played in semi-finals against Germany and Brazil respectively?

-Occasionally, outsiders do well in the World Cup so we have put together a short list of teams who we aren’t favourites to win it all, but could do well in the tournament.
-We start with a team very good on paper, Croatia.
+Occasionally, outsiders do well in the World Cup so we have put together a short list of teams who aren’t favourites to win it all, but could do well in the tournament.

-Inconsistency is the issue here, and the fact that they have a tough group alongside Argentina, Nigeria and Iceland.
-Before World Cup qualification started, Croatia were expected to top their group with ease, however they would lose out on top spot to Iceland.
-This meant they had to go through the playoff phase against Greece.
-They would qualify comfortably with a 4-1 in the first leg, but the fact they were there in the first place showed how inconsistent they have been.

-With players like Luka Modric, Ivan Rakitic, Mario Mandzukic, Ivan Peresic, and Mateo Kovacic on the team, they should be a lot better than that.
-And it is because of these class players that they could be an outsider in Russia.
-Being conservative, lets say they come second in the group, which means they will likely play France in the next round.
-Croatia are more than capable of shocking Les Bleus so ignore Croatia at your peril.

 England, considering their talent, tend to be hideous underachievers in major competitions.
 Just look at their string of results in 2014 and that much is clear, and with Belgium in Group G with them, it would be easy to assume the story will be much the same in Russia.
 However, Gareth Southgate has got England playing good football.
 Yes there are some who complain that they are not winning by enough goals, but historically, England have never scored a lot of goals, especially at the World Cup.